twisty/wp-skeleton/README.md

 This may require a bit of setup, read the [separate install file](https://github.com/twisty/wp-vagrant-apache/blob/master/INSTALL.md) for details.

-Run run an Ubuntu LAMP stack:
+Run an Ubuntu LAMP stack:

     cd wp-vagrant-apache
     vagrant up